Google Single Sign-On (SSO) Setup Steps

 Create A Developer Project

 - Step 1: In your browser, go to https://console.developers.google.com - Please note the Google interface options change depending on where you are so you will need to be familiar with the Google APIs interface.
+MyHub has no control over the Google APIs interface which also changes occasionally.

 Configure The OAuth Consent Screen

-- Step 4: Click Save
+- Step 9: Click SAVE AND CONTINUE

 Configure An Application With Google